 In 2019, Carolyn was named a Private Equity Africa Women Impact Award recipient.
 Prior to founding ECP, she worked in global private equity at Emerging Markets Partnership (EMP), where she provided overall leadership and strategy for funds in Asia and Eastern Europe and managed investment staff.
 Prior to that, Carolyn worked in M&A globally at White & Case, where she domestic venture capital deals and guided multinational corporations expanding internationally to find suitable investments, build strong local partnerships and employ solid governance, from joint ventures to initial public offerings.
 Her work spanned a variety of sectors, including energy, manufacturing, banking and telecommunications.

-Carolyn is a sought-after speaker on investment strategy, executive management teams, and board governance, having appeared on Africa Today and C-SPAN, spoken at a wide variety of venues such as Bloomberg, the National Economists Club, Council on Foreign Relations, Edison Electricity Institute, Brookings and Wharton, and has published in the Financial Times and Private Equity International.
-Carolyn is fluent in French.
-Carolyn graduated summa cum laude from the University of Connecticut, received her J.D. from the University of Virginia, and earned a D.Phil in political economy at Oxford University, where her thesis focused on integrating troubled steel and textiles industries into the EU.
+Carolyn is a sought-after speaker on investment strategy, executive management teams and board governance, having appeared on Africa Today and C-SPAN, spoken at a wide variety of venues such as Bloomberg, the National Economists Club, Council on Foreign Relations, Edison Electricity Institute, Brookings and Wharton, and has published in the Financial Times and Private Equity International.
+Carolyn is in fluent in French.
+Carolyn graduated summa cum laude from the University of Connecticut, received her J.D. from the University of Virginia and earned a D.Phil in political economy at Oxford University, where her thesis focused on integrating troubled steel and textiles industries into the EU.